imunir20/clustering-intro/README.md

 The K-Means clustering algorithm was written from scratch to gain a better understanding of the algorithm (things like how cosine distance was calculated however was not implemented from scratch)

+Techniques such as KMeans++, and PCA (for the image data) were used.

 V-measure was used to evaluate the clusters created.

 Highest V-measure on iris dataset: 0.95